 |Literature in English||Sociology|

 Institutions use the Major Field Tests to measure students' mastery of their chosen field of study, assess the effectiveness of major programs of study and improve curricula and student learning outcomes.
 Find specific information about each test in the Content section.

 When and Where Do Students Take the Exam?

-Students typically take the Major Field Tests during their final year of study, after they successfully complete most of their major’s required courses.
+Students typically take the Major Field Tests during their final year of study, after they successfully complete most of their major's required courses.
 The test is administered in a proctored environment using either the paper-and-pencil or the online version.
-Major Field Tests for Bachelor’s Degree in Business and for Masters of Business Administration (MBA) online versions can also be administered off-campus at Prometric® testing centers throughout the U.S.
+Proctored off-campus administration is also available for online versions of MFT for Bachelor's Degree in Business and for Masters of Business Administration (MBA).

 For more information about how the Major Field Tests can help your program, call

 1-800-745-0269 or contact an ETS Advisor.
 ETS Advisors are available Monday through Friday from 8–4:30 p.m.
 ET.